-The Association has also pursued with keen enthusiasm charitable and social activities.
-In 1981, under the Presidency of Mr. Gary Harilela, the Association initiated the “Walk for Millions” by participating for the first time in the Community Chest Walk for the benefit of the Hong Kong Community.
-Today we are indeed proud to be one of the top contributor fund raising associations for the Community Chest.
+Other areas of activity which Indian Association has pursued with keen enthusiasm are the charitable and social aspects.
+A heightened sense of dedication has been apparent in many of the Presidents who have taken their turns in office.
+In 1981, under the Presidency of Mr. Gary Harilela, India Association initiated the "Walk for Millions" by participating for the first time in the Community Chest Walk for the benefit of the Hong Kong Community.
+Today we are indeed proud to be in the top three contributor fund raising associations for the Community Chest.

 Mr. Gary Harilela was also President in 1980 when, for the first time in Hong Kong, an Indian radio programme in Hindi went on the air as an RTHK broadcast.
 Bikhre Moti took to the air waves compered by Mr. G. T. Gul.
 However, in a move to reallocate airtime, the programme was dropped off the air on March 31, 1999 due to restraint of airtime.

-The Association has invited leading figures of the Hong Kong Government to address the Indian community.
+In more recent years, the Association invited leading figures of the Hong Kong Government to address the Indian community.
 Governor Chris Patten was invited during the Presidency of Mr. Nanu Lachman.
 Also during his Presidency, the India Association organized an impressive handover ceremony in July 1997.
 In 1999, Mr Ramesh Mahtani brought Mrs. Anson Chan, Chief Secretary, to the Indian community at a luncheon address.